yiisoft/di/README.md

 $container->has(EngineInterface::class);
 ```

-In the code above we added `CarFactoryProvider` to the container but `register` method of `CarFactoryProvider` wasn't
+In the code above we add a `CarFactoryProvider` to the container.
+The
+`register()` method of `CarFactoryProvider` isn't executed until
-executed till `EngineInterface` was requested from the container.
-When we requested `EngineInterface`, container looked at
+`EngineInterface` gets requested from the container.
+When this happens,
-`provides` list of the `CarFactoryProvider` and, as `EngineInterface` is listed in `provides`, container called `register`
+the container will first check the result of the `provides()` method.
+Because `EngineInterface` is listed there it will then call the `register()`
 method of the `CarFactoryProvider`.

-**Note**, you can use deferred service providers not just to defer bootstrap of heavy services but also to register your
-services to the container only when they are actually needed.

 ## Further reading

 - [Martin Fowler's article](http://martinfowler.com/articles/injection.html).

 # Benchmarks